-Jessica Fridrich is an Associate Professor at the Department of Electrical and Computer Engineering, Binghamton University, NY 13902 USA (607-777-6177; fax: 607-777-4464; e-mail: fridrich@binghamton.edu)
+Jessica Fridrich is a Professor at the Department of Electrical and Computer Engineering, Binghamton University, NY 13902 USA (607-777-6177; fax: 607-777-4464; e-mail: fridrich@binghamton.edu)

-quality factor 80, OutGuess 75).
-If the quantization matrix used during embedding differs from the original matrix, the resulting stego image is double-compressed.
+matrix used during embedding differs from the original matrix, the resulting stego image is double-compressed.
 The statistics of DCT coefficients in double-compressed JPEG images may significantly differ from the statistics in single-compressed images.
 These differences negatively influence the accuracy of some steganalyzers developed under the assumption that the stego image has been compressed only once.
-This is especially true for steganalysis methods based on calibration [4], which is a process used to estimate macroscopic properties of the cover image from the stego image.
+This is especially true for steganalysis methods based on calibration [5], which is a process used to estimate macroscopic properties of the cover image from the stego image.
 If the steganographic method performs double compression, the calibration process has to be modified to mimic what happened during embedding, which requires the knowledge of the primary quantization matrix.
-Ignoring the effects of double-compression may lead to extremely inaccurate steganalysis results [4].
+Ignoring the effects of double-compression may lead to extremely inaccurate steganalysis results [5].
 Thus, methods for detection of double-compression and estimation of the primary quantization matrix are essential for design of accurate steganalysis.

-So far, all methods proposed for detection of double-compression and for estimation of the primary quantization matrix [6], [11], [5], [4] were designed under the assumption that the image under investigation is a cover image (not embedded).
+So far, all methods proposed for detection of double-compression and for estimation of the primary quantization matrix [7], [13], [6], [5] were designed under the assumption that the image under investigation is a cover image (not embedded).
 Because the act of embedding further modifies the statistics of DCT coefficients, there is a need for methods that can properly detect double compression in stego images and estimate the primary quantization matrix.
 Methods presented in this paper were developed to handle both cover and stego images, which makes them particularly suitable for applications in steganalysis.